AUDIO VERSION: YouTube Podbean

 Here’s the thing about ancient languages: they operate the same way as modern day languages, which means a single word can be interpreted in many different ways.
 Human languages are limited, so we have to make our words multitask.
 In English, a ham could refer to the meat in your sandwich, or to that ego on stage who is trying to make you think he’s a brilliant Bible scholar.
 The reality of multi-tasking words opens the door for Bible translators and language “experts” to play all kinds of games with the text while maintaining the appearance of legitimacy.
 For example, if you isolate Genesis 1:1 from the rest of the text, discount historical context, and ignore the original author’s theological understanding of who God is, then you can easily argue that when it says: “In the beginning, Elohim created the heavens and the earth,” Elohim means Gods.
 Oh, look, there’s a Triune God being referred to in Genesis 1: it’s multiple Divine Personalities all chitchatting with Each Other.
 This is what many Bible scholars tell you today, and when you look up Elohim and discover that it is indeed a plural form of “god” then you think you’re being taught correctly.
 But are you?
 No, you’re being totally lied to by men and women who know better than to think that “gods” is the only way to interpret Elohim.

 You don’t have to get very into ancient Hebrew to discover that people used plural word forms to accomplish different goals.
 Sometimes a plural form just expressed plurality.
 But other times plural forms were used to add emphasis—much like the exclamation point (!) does in modern day English.
 Moses isn’t referring to multiple Gods creating things in Genesis 1.
 He’s talking about a single GOD! creating all by Himself—and that God, of course, was the magnificent Yahweh.
-If you read the rest of the context, and if you examine other ways that the term Elohim is used in Genesis, this becomes quite clear (see Rethinking the Creation Account: Who is Elohim?).
+If you read the rest of the context, and if you examine other ways that the term Elohim is used in Genesis, this becomes quite clear.
 So you see, modern day Bible scholars really aren’t the trustworthy guides we’d like them to be.
-There are some very devious games being played in scholarly circles today, and whipping out foreign words is a great way to get people to believe any baloney you want to sling (see Creating a Different God: How the Bible is Being Changed to Lead You Astray).
+There are some very devious games being played in scholarly circles today, and whipping out foreign words is a great way to get people to believe any baloney you want to sling.
 Plus, there’s always the fun of partially translating verses.
 It was by leaving a single Latin word in the middle of an English translation of Isaiah 14 that the Church created the fictitious persona of Lucifer—you know, the good alter ego of Satan.
 The thing is that Lucifer never existed—you just think he did because Bible translators intentionally tricked you into thinking a common Latin noun was a personal name.
 So much for having honorable leaders.

 Now if we leave the scholarly circles and return to the prophetic community, we find that the kind of knowledge prophets like to flaunt is not biblical, but Divine.
 Gaining spiritual supremacy over others is all about flaunting the fact that you know God’s personal secrets.
 Here’s where Sneaky Simone keeps dropping those tantalizing hints that the Divine secrets which God just downloaded into her brain last night will change your life.
 Can’t wait to hear about them, can you?
 Well, Simone is planning to stall you around for three aggravating months while she puts the final touches on her new book.
 Then she’ll charge you a hefty price to get your hands on those epic insights.
 Meanwhile, Chosen Charlie is trying to give a sermon, but he keeps going into trances as the Holy Spirit seizes hold of his mind and starts showing him visions of the future.
 At least Charlie says it’s the Holy Spirit—and my, don’t you feel left out of the loop as you watch Charlie receiving his special messages from God.
 See how it works?